jaidev7823/file-ai/README.md

 File-AI is a desktop application that allows you to find files on your computer using natural language.
 Instead of digging through folders, simply press `Cmd+Shift+P`, type what you're looking for (e.g., "my presentation on Q3 earnings" or "the document I saved last week about economics"), and File-AI will find it for you.

-Our MVP goal is to create a powerful, focused tool with the potential to be presented to Y Combinator or the Thiel Fellowship.
+Our MVP goal is to create a powerful, focused tool with the potential to be used by some users.
 The long-term vision is to build the foundation for a future AI-OS.

 ## ✨ Features (MVP)